decadent/backpack-coordinator/README.md

 $ /opt/backpack-coordinator/bin/backpack-coordinator-add-shard one.local:2181 /backpack 1 3,6 100gb
 ```

-Shards are added as read-only by default, we need to enable them manually.
+Shards are added as read-only by default, you'll need to enable writing manually:

 ```
 $ /opt/backpack-coordinator/bin/backpack-coordinator-enable-shard one.local:2181 /backpack 1
 ```

 Good!
-We're done with setting up coordinators.
+We're done setting up the coordinators.
 Set up replicators and you're ready to go!

 #### Setting up replication service

-Coordinator only upload to one backpack node and create task to replicate data to the rest of them.
+Coordinator only upload to one Backpack node and create a task to replicate data to the rest of them.
-You should set up [backpack-replicator](http://github.com/Topface/backpack-replicator) to make it work.
+You should set up [backpack-replicator](http://github.com/Topface/backpack-replicator) to make this work.

-This is very simple, just spawn as many replicators as your load require.
+Just run as many replicators as your load requires.
+Arguments are Zookeeper servers
-Arguments are zookeeper servers and zookeeper root from backpack-coordinator.
+and Zookeeper root from backpack-coordinator.
+Let's spawn one replicator per physical
-Let's spawn one replicator per physical server.
+server.

 ```
 [one] $ /opt/backpack-replicator/bin/backpack-replicator one.local:2181 /backpack